na-na-hi/renget/archive/2f8so.md

 Now, next thing you need to do is book an airship to Pokke.
 A good one.
 The kind of one that has a bedroom with silk sheets and good wine/sake.
 Spend the trip up there pampering your beloved monster.
 And when you get there?
 Load up and head straight out to the Snowy Mountains.
 Go to the peak, because the atmosphere up there is so rare you can see the sky perfectly.
 When it gets close to midnight, you present your monsterfu with the piece of jewellery you got for them and you tell them: as the Sapphire Star leads the way for the guild, so too have the stars led your way to them.
 You give this gift in remembrance of your fortune but more than that, because from the last year with them, you know you don't want another without them.
 As you warm them on this snowy peak, so too do they warm your heart in this cold world.
 And when they ask?
 Why, you had it all planned.

+\##################################################

+>Low rank hunters belong to low rank monsters!
+How else would they get their first time?

+%darkgreen%\>ywn sneak into the campsite and give a low rank hunter his first time before he even steps out onto his first quest
+\>ywn pay off the Guild authorities not to tell the hunter that there's a fearsome elder dragon lurking in the area
+\>ywn wait until he's got his back turned, poking at the fire while he fixes himself a hot drink
+\>ywn be the only hot drink he needs to stave off the cold on his quest and forevermore
+\>ywn squeak when your swishing tail catches his attention and he turns around
+\>ywn jump when he screams
+\>ywn scream too
+\>ywn scrabble to calm him down before he passes out from fright
+\>ywn wince as he does so anyway and only narrowly misses falling right into the fire
+\>ywn pick up his unconscious body and bring him over to the tent
+\>ywn watch him lying there just breathing peacefully
+\>ywn giggle with just your head poking through into the tent and laugh harder when your hot breath makes him moan and start stirring
+\>ywn give him your biggest, friendliest smile when he comes to
+\>ywn feel it disappear when he visibly tries not to scream
+\>ywn stretch your neck further in and just talk to him
+\>ywn explain that out here, at the edge of the world where there's only the ice and the snow and monsters, the Guild doesn't tell hunters but they get sent out here to see if they're good enough for certain special assignments
+\>ywn bat your eyelids at him and tell him that you think he's one of those particular hunters who has what it takes and the Guild told you to test him out
+\>ywn damn the consequences for what may come of this
+\>ywn watch him debate what you said, weighing up a talking monster against the possibility of the Guild punishing him for failing a quest so spectacularly
+\>ywn whisper, in your sultriest voice, that you won't be long and he won't risk failing his quest but that doesn't mean it won't be memorable
+\>ywn walk away bow-legged and with a newfound taste for young, inexperienced hunters
+\>ywn start posting your own low rank quests%%